-- an inventory of air emissions from the project expected during construction and operational activities - identify 'worst case' emissions that may occur during operation.
-If these emissions are significantly higher than those for normal operations, it will be necessary to evaluate the worst-case impact as a separate exercise to determine whether the planned buffer distance between the facility and neighbouring sensitive receptors will be adequate - ground level predictions should be made at any sensitive receptor including residential, industrial, agricultural, commercial and community developments believed to be sensitive to the effects of predicted emissions - dust generation from construction activities especially in areas where construction activities are adjacent existing road networks or are in close proximity to sensitive receivers - climatic patterns that could affect dust generation and movement - vehicle emissions and dust generation along major road and rail haulage routes both internal and external to the project site - human health risk associated with emissions from the facility of all hazardous or toxic pollutants should be assessed - · impacts on terrestrial flora and fauna.
+- a description of the background ambient air concentration from the existing sources in the airshed and evaluate the cumulative impact on the receiving environment.
+Address both acute and cumulative impacts by considering the project in conjunction with existing and known future emission sources within the region - an averaging period for ground level concentrations of pollutants that are modelled.
+This should be consistent with the relevant averaging periods for air quality indicators and goals in the Environmental Protection Policy (Air) 2008 and the National Environmental Protection Measure (NEPM) Air.
+For example, the modelling of PM10 must be conducted for 1-hour, 24-hours and annual averaging periods - identification of the worst case meteorological conditions based on the modelled ground level predictions and using this information, develop the dust mitigation measures for the mining activities.
+The dust management plan that will be employed for the mitigation of adverse air impacts under the worst meteorological conditions should also be described - discussions on the limitations and accuracy of the applied atmospheric dispersion models.
+The air quality modelling results should be discussed in light of the limitations and accuracy of the applied models - where there is no single atmospheric dispersion model that is able to handle the different atmospheric dispersion characteristics exhibited in the proposal area (e.g. sea breezes, strong convection, terrain features, temperature inversions and pollutant re-circulation), a combination of acceptable models will need to be applied - identification of 'worst case' emissions that may occur during operation.
+If these emissions are significantly higher than those for normal operations, it will be necessary to evaluate the worst-case impact as a separate exercise to determine whether the planned buffer distance between the facility and neighbouring sensitive receptors will be adequate - ground level predictions should be made at any sensitive receptor including residential, industrial, agricultural, commercial and community developments believed to be sensitive to the effects of predicted emissions - dust generation from construction activities, especially in areas where construction activities are adjacent to existing road networks or are in close proximity to sensitive receivers - · climatic patterns that could affect dust generation and movement - vehicle emissions and dust generation along major road and rail haulage routes both internal and external to the project site - human health risk associated with emissions from the facility of all hazardous or toxic pollutants should be assessed - impacts on terrestrial flora and fauna.

-Potential air quality impacts from emissions, must be discussed with reference to the National Environmental Protection Measures (NEPM) for ambient air quality (1998) and the Environmental Protection (Air) Policy 2008.
+Potential air quality impacts from emissions must be discussed with reference to the National Environmental Protection Measures (NEPM) for ambient air quality (1998) and the Environmental Protection (Air) Policy 2008.
 If an emission is not addressed in these legislative instruments, the emission should be discussed with reference to its risks to human health, including appropriate health-based guidelines/standards.

-To ensure that appropriate coal rail-transport related dust mitigation measures are implemented at the Kevin's Corner project, the proponent should consult with QR Limited's QR Network Division to determine the likely requirements for new or upgraded coal-loading facilities, load controls and spray-on coal dust suppressant systems as a result of the implementation of the Transitional Environmental Program and QR Coal Dust Management Plan across all coal railways in Queensland.
+To ensure that appropriate coal rail-transport related dust mitigation measures are implemented at the South Galilee Coal Project, the proponent should consult with QR Limited's QR Network Division to determine the likely requirements for new or upgraded coal-loading facilities, load controls and spray-on coal dust suppressant systems as a result of the implementation of the Transitional Environmental Program and QR Coal Dust Management Plan across all coal railways in Queensland.